GeneralSergal/ORP/Docs/CONTRIBUTING.md

 ## **11. Roadmap Alignment**

-ORP v3.0 development is governance‑driven and community‑guided.
+ORP Δ development is governance‑driven and community‑guided.

 Current areas of interest include: